huluwaXYZ/histGuidedColorization/README.md

-# histogram-guided semantics-aware colorization
+# histogram-guided semantic-aware colorization

-Code for the paper "histogram-guided semantics-aware colorization" will be released soon.
+Code for the paper "histogram-guided semantic-aware colorization" will be released soon.